-Using an API key, the Metrist Agent (MA) fetches customer-specific scheduling configuration from the Metrist back-end and uses that to decide which synthetic monitors to run.
+Using an API key, Metrist Orchestrator fetches customer-specific scheduling configuration from the Metrist backend and uses that to decide which synthetic monitors to run.
 This happens roughly every ten seconds.
-For each monitor that is scheduled to run, the CMA will look at the last time the monitor reported back (again fetching this from the Metrist back-end) and decide whether enough time has elapsed to warrant a new run of the monitor.
+For each monitor that is scheduled to run, Orchestrator will look at the last time the monitor reported back (again fetching this from the Metrist backend) and decide whether enough time has elapsed to warrant a new run of the monitor.
 If this is true, then the monitor is run.
-Measurements collected by the monitor are then sent to the Canaray back-end for further analysis.
+Measurements collected by the monitor are sent to the Metrist backend for further analysis.

 The goals of private synthetic monitoring are three-fold:

-- To provide insights how vendor APIs work from the customer's premises.
-The shared monitors run from a number of geographically distributed locations but these locations will not necessarily match where customer interactions with the vendor happens, and network issues often can result in highly local outages.
+To provide insights how vendor APIs work from the customer’s premises.
+Metrist’s monitors run from a number of geographically distributed locations but these locations will not necessarily match where customer interactions with the vendor happens, and network issues often result in highly local outages.

-- To facilitate monitoring for vendor APIs that are not supported by Metrist.
-Using the shared source for the CMA, customers can build their own monitors and run them through the agent.
+To facilitate monitoring for vendor APIs that are not supported by Metrist.
+Using the shared source for Metrist Orchestrator, customers can build their own monitors and run them through the agent.

-The CMA comes bundled with all monitors that Metrist supports for private monitoring.
+Metrist Orchestrator comes bundled with all monitors that Metrist supports for private monitoring.
 It is the configuration document, however, that decides which monitors are run.
-By storing this configuration document centrally, multiple instances of the customer agent can run with the same configuration.
-By sending measurements back to the Metrist back-end, measurements can be aggregated, compared with public measurements, and trigger notifications in the same way as notifications for shared monitors are triggered.
+By storing this configuration document centrally, multiple instances of the Orchestrator can run with the same configuration.
+By sending measurements back to the Metrist backend, measurements can be:

 For certain production processes, Metrist supplies “In-Process Agents” (IPAs) that intercept outgoing API calls (or, more often, outgoing HTTP calls).
 How this happens is dependent on the actual stack; two curent examples are:

 Net::HTTP, the standard Ruby module for outgoing HTTP calls.
-It measures the timing of the request and sends some request data and timing off to the CMA for further processing.
+It measures the timing of the request and sends some request data and timing off to Metrist Orchestrator for further processing.

-- The PHP/Curl IPA.
-PHP code normally uses Curl to make outgoing HTTP calls, as Curl is integrated in most, if not all, PHP distributions.
-The agent, which is currently Linux-specific, uses the Linux dynamic linker's audit facility to be informed of any Curl calls, takes timings of the request, and sends request data and timing off to the CMA for further processing.
+PHP/Curl IPA: PHP code normally uses Curl to make outgoing HTTP calls.
+Curl is integrated in most, if not all, PHP distributions.
+Our IPA, which is currently Linux-specific, uses the Linux dynamic linker’s audit facility to be informed of any Curl calls, takes timings of the request, and sends request data and timing off to Metrist Orchestrator for further processing.

 More agents may follow, but they will all share the characteristics of the current agents:

-- Non-intrusive.
-We send the data to the CMA using UDP, which risks the loss of data but will make sure that the IPA never blocks, or waits for the CMA to be available.
+Non-intrusive.
+We send the data to Metrist Orchestrator using UDP, which risks the loss of data but will make sure that the IPA never blocks or waits for the Orchestrator to be available.
 Whether the data arrives somewhere or not, the behaviour of the IPA code will not change.

-- Maximize out-of-band processing.
-The IPA is a firehose that simply sends off data of all intercepted calls to the CMA.
-The CMA then can take processing at leisure, sifting out data it knows about, and converting it into the monitor measurement format that the Metrist back-end requires.
-The data can be queued and processed with pretty much arbitrary delays as long as it is properly timestamped when received.
+Maximize out-of-band processing.
+The IPA is a firehose that simply sends off data of all intercepted calls to Metrist Orchestrator.
+Our Orchestrator can then take processing at leisure, sift out data it knows about, and convert it into a format that the Metrist backend requires.
+The data can be queued and processed with arbitrary delays as long as it is properly timestamped when received.

-Note that with this setup, customer-operated software is still in full control over what is sent to Metrist's backend: while the IPA typically operates in "firehose" mode, observing and forwarding all outgoing API calls to the CMA, the CMA acts as a filter to only send data that is clean, free of sensitive information, and expected to be sent to Metrist's backend.
+Note that with this setup, customer-operated software is still in full control over what is sent to the Metrist backend.
+While the IPA typically operates in “firehose” mode, observing and forwarding all outgoing API calls to Metrist Orchestrator, it acts as a filter to send data that is clean, free of sensitive information, and expected to be sent to the Metrist backend.

-Data flows from IPA to CMA through UDP, by default on port 51712 (this is configurable).
-As indicated above, UDP was chosen because of the "fire-and-forget" characteristics of sending datagrams: there is no wait for acknowledgement, not even a check whether there is actually a process to receive them, so no chance that the sending process will block or otherwise delay.
+Data flows from IPA to Orchestrator through UDP on port 51712 by default (this is configurable).
+As indicated above, UDP was chosen because of the “fire-and-forget” characteristics of sending datagrams: there is no wait for acknowledgement, not even a check whether there is actually a process to receive them, so no chance that the sending process will block or otherwise delay.
 While data can be lost, we think it is a small consideration in exchange for predictable performance of the IPA.

 Again, to keep the IPA code simple, the format that is expected is very trivial.
-Currently two formats are supported - the Ruby and PHP IPAs "see" differently-formatted data and rather than burdening them with parsing or combining URL fragments, it is shipped "as is" to the CMA so that the IPA code can stay as simple as possible.
-This trend may continue with more and more format variations to accomodate specific use cases.
+Currently two formats are supported - the Ruby and PHP IPAs “see” differently-formatted data and rather than burdening them with parsing or combining URL fragments, it is shipped “as is” to Metrist Orchestrator so that the IPA code can stay as simple as possible.
+This trend may continue with more format variations to accomodate specific use cases.